tarigor/epam-java-web-development-course-final-task/README.md

 - a client has a balance of money that can be top-up
 - after a client makes a request, an email sent to an admin
 - after request approval by an admin, an email sent to a client
+- admin can read on a webpage a listing of a log file created by log4j and stored on a server

 ### More:
 - the current project is deployed on AWS platform and can be accessed on the following link http://hotelgrodnoinn-env.eba-vzzi3eub.us-east-2.elasticbeanstalk.com